bparanj/crystal/programming/rails/top-ten.md

 ## Top 10 Languages

-The most commonly used programming languages in open source projects:
+The most  used programming languages in open source projects:

 1. **JavaScript**: Widely used for web development.
 2. **Python**: Known for its simplicity and versatility.